Date: 7/6-8/24, 2021

 Age: 12 – 16

 Once a student has mastered the basics of Java programming, then they are ready to learn to develop interactive applications using Java Swing.
-The course will start with a review of basic Object-Oriented programming concepts such as classes, attributes, methods, Objects, Constructors, Inheritance, and Polymorphism.
+The course will start with an introduction to basic Object-Oriented programming concepts such as classes, attributes, methods, Objects, Constructors, Inheritance, and Polymorphism.
 Students will then learn to develop an interactive application with Java Swing.
 By the end of the course, the students will be able to develop an Interactive Java application with Graphical User Interactive (GUI) using Swing components.
 This is an excellent course for a student who wants to learn to develop interactive software with forms with text box, check box, radio button, drop-down menu, image, animation, button, and more.
 Students will learn to develop interactive games such as tic-tac-toe, Madlibs, bouncing ball, and more.
-This course is good for students who are planning to take an AP Course in Computer Science, preparing for Oracle Certified Associate (OCA) Exam, or interested in developing a career in software development or game programming.
-Prereq: Introduction to Object-Oriented Programming or equivalent.
+This course is good for students who are planning to take an AP Course in Computer Science, Microsoft Technology Associate Certification Exam for Java, or interested in developing a career in software development or game programming.

 Following are the objective of this course:

 - Introduce the modern programming concepts and other design methodologies using the Swing component.

 - Develop interactive software with a graphical user interface using Swing components.

 - Introduction to Swing